timarkh/tsakorpus/docs/interface_languages.rst

 Messages and captions
 ~~~~~~~~~~~~~~~~~~~~~

 Each language folder in ``/search/web_app/translations/`` contains a number of files that describe interface messages and captions.
-Each time you launch the corpus on the server, these files are joined in a special way to produce a single ``messages.po`` file and its compiled version, ``messages.mo``.
+Each time you launch the corpus on the server, these files are joined in a special way to produce a single Flask-Babel translation file called ``messages.po`` and its compiled version, ``messages.mo``.
+The idea is that whenever you have some text in the HTML templates of the corpus that should look different in different languages, you write an expression like ``{{ _('Some text') }}`` instead of just ``Some text``.
+This placeholder is replaced by the translation found in the language-specific ``message.mo`` file under the key ``"Some text"``, depending on the language the user shooses.

 - ``header.txt`` contains the header of the ``messages.po`` file and includes basic metadata and plural settings.
 You do not have to translate it, just add your name and language code and configure the plural rules.
 Plural rules describe how many different forms a message can have depending on the numerical value that goes with it.
 E.g. for English, there are usually two options: *1 sentence found*, but *2 sentences found*.
 This is how a corresponding rule looks like::